oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 # Network Service Yang Model Work in IETF

-   A number of IETF working groups have developed YANG modules related to facilitate the deployement of services.
-These models focus on how the network operator intents to configures the network through protocols and devices to deliver a service.
+   A number of IETF working groups have developed YANG modules related to foster the provisioning and, more generally, the deployment of services.
+These modules focus on how the network operator intents to configures the network through protocols and devices to deliver a service.
 The intended configuration at the device level is derived from those network Yang models.